lucasdcf/blips/blip-0003 - Copy.md

 ## Universality

-This proposal lives in the application layer.
-It is not necessary for a lightning implementation to support/insert what the blip does here.
+NameDesc lives in the application layer.
+It is not necessary for a lightning implementation to support/insert what the bLIP does here.

 ## Backwards Compatibility